vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 u: (* _and * ) xxx
 ```
 would memorize the empty word for `_0`.
-If you don’t want something within a word to match your word, you can always quote it.
+If you don't want something within a word to match your word, you can always quote it.
 ```
 u: (X * ‘and *) xxx
 ```